 Do you need from time to time a quick salt-fix?
 As former potato chips addict I know, I do!
 These self-made savoy cabbage chips are a healthier alternative to regular potato chips.
 On top of that these clean eating snacks are super easy to prepare with just a few ingredients.

-For me baking these skinny vegetable chips was a little revolution in my kitchen.
+For me baking these skinny vegetable snacks was a little revolution in my kitchen.

-In consequence I have never ever any potato chips at home.
+In consequence I have never ever any junk food at home.
 This strategy works perfectly for me although I sometimes really miss a salty and crunchy snack.
-Not anymore…these savoy cabbage chips have all of the beloved salty bite and crunch of potato chips but none of the guilt.
+Not anymore…these savoy cabbage snacks have all of the beloved salty bite and crunch of potato chips but none of the guilt.

 - 8 savoy cabbage leaves

 - salt, pepper

 - Preheat oven to 300F/150 C° (regular baking oven) or 250F/120 C° (convection oven).